kasperpeulen/euclidthegame/README.md

 Euclid The Game
 ===============

 © Kasper Peulen 2014
-You can make a local copy of this game, but you are not allowed to publish it on your own public website.
+You can make a local copy of this game, you can modify the code locally or in your github fork, but you are not allowed to publish it on your own public website.
-You can use the geogebra javascript template that I wrote, and make your own geogebra applets with it.
+Feel free to write a pull request and contribute to this project by fixing issues or by creating new levels.
-Feel free to contribute to this project by fixing issues or by creating new levels.
+You are allowed to use the geogebra template I wrote to make your own geogebra applets.

 I think I should admit that I'm not a professional game developer.
 A year ago I posted the idea for this game at stackexchange: http://math.stackexchange.com/questions/373672/about-euclids-elements-and-modern-video-games